-a new play for 3 actors
+a drama/comedy for 3 actors

 "4000 Days" had its World Premiere at London's Park Theatre

-in 2016 starring the BAFTA winning actor Alistair McGowan.
+starring the BAFTA winning actor Alistair McGowan.

 plus new productions in Prague, Sao Paulo, Philadelphia and Chicago.